Ernest Vaux: Business and family

 At a dinner party in 1925, Vaux choked on a rabbit bone.
 Medical help could not be received quickly enough, and his health was so severely affected that he was moved to a nursing home on Windsor Crescent, Newcastle-upon-Tyne for treatment.
-He died there in 1925 and is buried in St Cuthbert's churchyard in Barton, North Yorkshire, near his home, Brettanby Manor.
+He died there in 1925, at the age of sixty, and is buried in St Cuthbert's churchyard in Barton, North Yorkshire, near his home, Brettanby Manor.